 In July 2018, Entergy entered into a purchase and sale agreement with Holtec International to sell to a Holtec subsidiary 100% of the equity interests in the subsidiary that owns Palisades and the Big Rock Point Site, with a subsequent amendment to the purchase and sale agreement in February 2020.
 In December 2020, Entergy and Holtec submitted a license transfer application to the NRC requesting approval to transfer the Palisades and Big Rock Point licenses from Entergy to Holtec.
 In February 2021 several parties filed with the NRC petitions to intervene and requests for hearing challenging the license transfer application.
-In March 2021, Entergy and Holtec filed answers opposing the petitions to intervene and hearing requests, and the petitioners filed replies.
+In March 2021, Entergy and Holtec filed answers opposing the petitions to intervene and requests, and the petitioners filed replies.
 In March 2021 an additional party also filed a petition to intervene and request for hearing.
 Entergy and Holtec filed an answer to the March 2021 petition in April 2021.
-The NRC issued an order approval order based on the resolution of four pending requests for hearing.
+The NRC issued an order approving the application in December 2021, subject to the NRC's authority to condition, revise, or rescind the approval order based on the resolution of four pending requests for hearing.
 These petitions and requests for hearing remained pending with the NRC at the time of the closing of the Palisades transaction in June 2022.
 In July 2022 the NRC issued an order granting the Michigan Attorney General's petition hearing request.
 The hearing was held in February 2023.
 A decision from the NRC is pending.
 See Note 14 to the financial statements for discussion of the sale of the Palisades plant.